scutcyr/dstc11-simmc2.1-scut-bds-lab/README.md

 ## Overview
-The SIMMC challenge aims to lay the foundations for the real-world assistant agents that can handle multimodal inputs, and perform multimodal actions.
+The [SIMMC2.1](https://github.com/facebookresearch/simmc2) challenge aims to lay the foundations for the real-world assistant agents that can handle multimodal inputs, and perform multimodal actions.
+It has 4 tasks: Ambiguous Candidate Identification, Multimodal Coreference Resolution, Multimodal Dialog State Tracking, Response Generation.

-## Environment
+## Requirements and Installation